 Selma, Alabama, had a Carnegie Library.
 It's beautifully preserved and used as the Chamber of Commerce now.

-Of those built in USA, 142 public and 2 academic Carnegie libraries were built in my home state of California.
+Of those built in USA, 142 public and 2 academic Carnegie libraries were built in the state of California.
 Quite a few California Carnegie libraries were built in frontier areas.
 Only 85 of the original Carnegie public library buildings still exist, only 36 are still operating as libraries.
 21 are museums, 13 are used for community services and the other 15 have a variety of uses.
 The two academic Carnegies are still used by their colleges, but now as classrooms and offices.

 Eureka has a Carnegie library that is said to be haunted.
 An immigrant worker fell from the balcony during construction of the Eureka Carnegie library in 1903.
 His ghost has never left the building, now the Morris Graves Museum of Art.